irworkshop/accountability_datacleaning/state/dc/contracts/docs/dc_contracts_diary.md

 A list of contracts by fiscal year can be obtained from the District of Columbia [Contracts and Procurement Transparency Portal](https://contracts.ocp.dc.gov/contracts/search).
-A search can be run for results by fiscal years 2016 through 2021.
+A search can be run for results by fiscal year.
 This search can then be exported as a single CSV file which we can read into R. The same thing can be done on the [purchase orders portal](https://contracts.ocp.dc.gov/purchase/search).